 Enomoto & Yamaguchi (2015) found that 38 countries have controlled their accruals management.
-Cohen & Zarowin (2008) report that managers prefer the alternative of real activity manipulation due to its limitations in manipulating accrual items.
+Cohen & Zarowin (2008) report that managers prefer the alternative of real activity manipulation due 16 its limitations in manipulating accrual items.
 However, Gunny (2005) stated that managers prefer accrual earnings management to earn many bonuses; and companies will be reduced in the future due to actual management activities.
 Conversely, increased company performance is associated with increased bonus managers (Chaubey, 1988; Mehran, 1995).

 The company can use Institutional ownership to monitor managers' earnings management behaviour to reduce it.
-With institutional investors, managers' incentives to maximize profits are diminished.
-Suryani (2010) demonstrates that institutional ownership has a significant negative impact on earnings management.
+With institutional investors, managers' incentives to maximize profits are diminished 19 Suryani (2010) illustrates how institutional ownership has a detrimental effect on earnings management.
 This finding is supported by Agustina (2013), who found that institutional ownership cannot control management because it focuses on a company's value.

 Institutional ownership refers to organizations that own a percentage of the company's stock (Dewi, 2008).
-Meanwhile, Permanasari (2010) asserts that institutional ownership is critical for mitigating agent-agent conflict.
-As a result, institutional investors are involved in strategic decisions, and they are less likely to believe in earnings manipulation (Chariri, 2003).
+Meanwhile, Permanasari (2010) stresses the importance of institutional ownership in reducing agent-agent conflict.
+As a result, investors participate in strategic choices as a resul 21 and they are less inclined to trust in the manipulation of results.
+(Chariri, 2003).
 This is consistent with Jensen & Meckling (1976) belief that outsiders must dominate the board to increase the board's freedom.
 According to some, non-executive directors are necessary to monitor and control opportunistic management behaviour.

-According to Palestin (2009), earnings management is affected by the independent commissioners and bonus managers as a significant positive function of supervisory authority (Gideon, 2005).
+According to Palestin (2009), the independent commissioners have an impact on the management of earnings and bonus managers as a significant positive function of supervisory authority (Gideon, 2005).
 Silitonga (2020) research found that a strong independent board of commissioners, both in terms of board composition and the independent commissioners' expertise, will improve the overall company, particularly financial performance.

-The size of the number of managerial shareholdings in the company can indicate a congruence of interests between management and shareholders (Abdulah, 2004).
-According to Ujiyantho (2007) managerial ownership has a significant negative effect on earnings management.
+The level of managerial shareholdings in a corporation may be a sign that management and shareholders have similar interests (Abdulah, 2004).
+According to Ujiyantho (2007) management of earnings is significantly harmed by managerial ownership.
 The managerial ownership structure combined with earnings management has significant negative consequences (Widyastuti, 2009).
 A smaller managerial ownership structure will improve earnings management.